datadesk/mapping-la-data/crosswalks/README.md

 ## blocks.csv

+The assignment of Census blocks in the Los Angeles Times neighborhood mapping scheme

 | field             | description                                                                            |
 |-------------------|----------------------------------------------------------------------------------------|
 | acs_2012_geoid    | The block's unique identifier in the 2012 American Community Survey                    |